sleepio/why-did-you-update/README.md

 ### Sandbox
 You can test the library [>> HERE <<](https://codesandbox.io/s/mywnl5xp58?expanddevtools=1) (notice the console).

-### Version 1 Update With Braking Changes
+### Version 1 Update With Breaking Changes

 Check out the [releases](https://github.com/maicki/why-did-you-update/releases) page.

 We now only support React 16+

-To work with older versions of react, install older version of this library:
+To work with older versions of react, install an older version of this library:

 `npm install --save why-did-you-update@0.1.1` or `yarn add why-did-you-update@0.1.1`